-- Website: An elegant-looking, updated website with all information about you, your experience, samples of work, services you provide, your clients, and qualifications will go a long way in helping you with getting new clients (see examples of great freelance websites here).
+- Website: An elegant-looking, updated website with all information about you, your experience, samples of work, services you provide, your clients, and qualifications will go a long way in helping you learn how to promote yourself (see examples of great freelance websites here).
 Keep in mind that when it comes to websites, simpler is often better; a six or seven page website built on a responsive WordPress theme is all you need.

 - Blog: It could be a separate website or a section of a website.
 The biggest advantage of having a blog is that provides new information on a regular basis while a website is basically static.
 Articles on your blog should share professional tips, talk about freelancing, and lead readers to you.
 Don’t forget to work on SEO, as a blog could be an important source of traffic.

-- Social media.
-LinkedIn, Facebook, Twitter – these could also be sources of clients if you establish an appropriate presence there.
+- Social Media: LinkedIn, Facebook, Instagram – these could also be sources of clients if you establish an appropriate presence there.
 By setting up business pages and marketing yourself in a proper way, you can connect with agencies and individual clients.
 Share entries from your blog, testimonials from your clients, connect with other people in your industry, and give people news from the industry.

 2. Look like Business

-“Also, you have to have a Skype for business use to ensure that your clients get that “business-like experience” as well,” says Cam Davidson, a freelance business coach from AWriter.
-“And don’t even think about answering a call from a potential client with something like “what’s up?””
+“Also, you have to have a Skype for business users to ensure that your clients get that “business-like experience” as well,” says Cam Davidson, a freelance business coach.
+“And don’t even think about answering a call from a potential client with something like “what’s up?“”